Entering the Job Market

 - You do not need a master’s degree to enter a PhD program, but you will need to take the Graduate Record Examination (GRE).

-- APSA publications, including the brochure Earning a PhD in Political Science provide further information about pursuing a doctoral degree.
+- APSA publications provide further information about pursuing a doctoral degree.
 APSA also has online resources for graduate students here.

 - When researching graduate programs, inquire about funding for PhD students, including fellowships and assistantships.
 For ideas about what questions to ask departments before enrolling in a graduate program, see APSA’s Graduate Student Questions to Ask.